Double (association football): East Germany (defunct)

-Since the reunification of Germany, no former East German club has won either the Bundesliga title.
+Since the reunification of Germany, no former East German club has won either the Bundesliga title or the DFB Pokal (RB Leipzig having been founded in 2009); indeed, as of 2024, none of the aforementioned double winners are competing in the top flight.

 Gibraltar

 In Gibraltar, seven teams have won the Double of the Gibraltar Premier Division and the Rock Cup.

 Greece

-In Greece, the big three of Attica and PAOK have managed to win the double of the Superleague Greece and the Greek Cup.
+In Greece, the big three of Attica and PAOK have managed to win the double of the Super League Greece and the Greek Football Cup.

 Hungary

 In Hungary, five teams have won the Double of the Nemzeti Bajnokság I and the Magyar Kupa.

 Iceland

 In Iceland, five teams have won the Double of the Úrvalsdeild karla and the Icelandic Cup.

 Israel

 In Israel, the Double can be achieved by winning the Top division championship and the Israel State Cup.
 The team that has won the most doubles to date is Maccabi Tel Aviv, with seven wins, followed by their city rivals, Hapoel Tel Aviv with four wins.
-A total of fifteen doubles have been won.

 Italy

-Five Italian clubs share eleven doubles of the Serie A championship and the Coppa Italia.
+Six Italian clubs share twelve doubles of the Serie A championship and the Coppa Italia.

 Note: In 2006, Inter finished third in Serie A but were awarded the title as the highest placed club not to be involved in Calciopoli.
 The club's 2010 double was made the Treble with their UEFA Champions League victory.